Funicular dos Guindais: Operations

 The funicular is managed by a municipal company called STCP Serviços, a subsidiary of STCP and operated by LIFTECH.
 It was initially managed and operated by the Porto Metro, between 2004 and 2019, and by the Porto municipality between 2019 and 2022.

 It runs every 10 minutes in each direction and can transport up to 25 passengers.
 Priority passengers are given priority access to both the ticket booth and vehicle.
 During the summer, the funicular operates from 08:00 to 00:00 on Fridays and Saturdays, and from 08:00 to 22:00 on other days.
 In the winter, hours are reduced by two hours each day.
 Schedules may vary during holidays.

 Tickets can be bought on site, with discounts offered to children 4 to 12 years old and schools and on joint purchase for tickets for Elevador da Lada.
 The Andante ticket cannot be used on the funicular, with the exception of monthly pass carriers, who can travel for free.
+For visitors, the funicular provides an alternative to walking the steep streets between Porto's riverside and the upper city.